 Envy is one of the seven deadlies for a reason.
 It’s ugly.
 We don’t even like to talk about it as grown-ups.
 It manifests in ugly ways: whining, pettiness, defensive trash-talk.
 We can hardly confess its presence as one of the basic levers of dissatisfaction – what is the reason we’re unhappy with X, Y, or Z?
 Because we have seen it different, heard it different, are giving it different, or helped it play out different.
 And when this “it” doesn’t happen for us – after we work hard to foster it, or at least to not endanger it, well – we just don’t get it when we don’t get what we want.

-Not to get too heavy, but jealousy has been my Achilles since forever.
+Not to get too heavy, but jealousy has always been my Achilles.
 It started with an awful lot of whines about my brothers getting this or that, but really reared its ugly head (or tendon!) in fifth grade when I had a friend who was adopted.
 I was so taken with this romantic notion of a mystery past.
-It was a luxury I loved reading about in Anne of Green Gables but would never have, because not only did I know exactly where I came from, it was unavoidable – I looked just like them, I acted just like them, I laughed just like them… I thought, goodness, how incredible to have so much room for possibility in who you are!
+It was a luxury I loved reading about in Anne of Green Gables but would never have, because not only did I know exactly where I came from, it couldn’t be ignored — I looked just like them, I acted just like them, I laughed just like them… Still, I was taken with the incredible opportunity of “adoption” — what depths of possibility for who you are!
 I immediately started lying to people about whether or not I might be adopted.
-This lasted for a week, and then my Mom started substituting at our school, so it blew that right out of the water – but, point – envy.
+This lasted for a week, at which point my Mom started substitute teaching at our school, and my self-constructed hero story was blown right out of the water.
+Point – envy.
 That’s my sin.

 Six months in, when my pregnancy threatened to turn from sweet to sour, I was still optimistic.
 After the first level 2 ultrasound I had, when the high risk obstetrician said she was concerned about my cervix’s ability to do its duty to the fullest, I thought, meh, she doesn’t know how awesome I feel.
 My own doctor supported this attitude – I looked great and felt great, she assured me, so the weekly ultrasounds prescribed at the time were not really necessary.
 Later, when a routine ultrasound looked a little funny, I maintained that I felt AMAZING.
 I was put on “pelvic rest” and let go.
 Then, after some additional concern, a positive fetal fibronectin showed I was leaking baby glue and I was ordered to return for a non-stress test.
 I came, got hooked up with belts and monitors that looked a lot like the radar detector my dad used in our minivan when I was in middle school – and was apparently having contractions.
 Again with the bed rest talk, and I protested – I felt awesome.
 I was given leave to return to work, but only if I would come back for another NST in a week.
 I made the appointment and went back to work.